benwiz/graphics/README.md

 https://docs.oracle.com/javase/7/docs/api/java/awt/Graphics.html#drawLine(int,%20int,%20int,%20int)

-### Coloring
+### Color

 Clojure AWS Lambda function that colors each triangle according to some algorithm.
 For now that is the average color.

 ## To Do

 - Partition
-  - Clojure delaunay triangulation not working so try: https://github.com/jdiemke/delaunay-triangulator.
+  - Clojure delaunay triangulation not working on some point sets
 - Color
   - Randomly sample to speed up